Featurevisor

 Evaluation details

-Besides logging with debug level enabled, you can also get more details about how the feature variations and variables are evaluated in the runtime against given context:
+Besides diagnostics with debug level enabled, you can also get more details about how the feature variations and variables are evaluated in the runtime against given context:

 // flag